Ecrypty/florijncoinmnb/README-old.md

     -w whalemode

 ```
-(venv3) > python bin/dashmnb.py -x -w : do not ask yes or no, all yes on transaction
+(venv3) > python bin/florijncoinmnb.py -x -w : do not ask yes or no, all yes on transaction
-(venv3) > python bin/dashmnb.py -a -w : do not ask yes or no, all yes on mn_start
+(venv3) > python bin/florijncoinmnb.py -a -w : do not ask yes or no, all yes on mn_start
-(venv3) > python bin/dashmnb.py -a mnalias1 -w : do not ask yes or no, all yes on mn_start of mnalias1
+(venv3) > python bin/florijncoinmnb.py -a mnalias1 -w : do not ask yes or no, all yes on mn_start of mnalias1
 ```

-## to run own dashd / Dash-QT
+## to run own florijncoind / Florijncoin-QT

-###### Q : why Dash-QT or dashd needed ? [if you want to run your own dashd/QT]
+###### Q : why Florijncoin-QT or florijncoind needed ? [if you want to run your own florijncoind/QT]
     - instead of block explorer
     - fast, reliable
     - for privacy